shayanpourvatan/HelloKotlin/README.md

 }
 ```

-You can define your class with parameter like follow:
+You can define your class with constocture like follow:

 ```
 class ClassWithConstructor(var name: String, val age: Int)